-The Mapbox Java SDK is an open source toolset for building applications that need navigation, directions, geocoding, static map imagery, etc. It conveniently wraps Mapbox APIs and builds off of them with tools which are useful for your applications.
-This SDK has no dependency on the Android API and can be used in any of your Java projects.
+The Mapbox Java SDK is an open source toolset for building applications that need directions, geocoding, static map images, geospatial calculations, and more.
+It conveniently wraps Mapbox APIs for use in any Java application.
+This SDK has no dependency on the Android API and can be used in any Java-only project.

 To start developing your application using the Mapbox Java SDK, you'll need to first decide which installation method works for you.
 The SDK is fully compatible with Android using Gradle and most of the project (besides the Android dependent modules) can also be included in a generic Java project using either Gradle or Maven.
 You can find all dependencies given below on MavenCentral.

 - Open up your applications

 - Under dependencies add a new build rule for the latest mapbox-android-services

 - Click the Sync Project with Gradle Files near the toolbar in Studio

 /* Replace `DESIRED_JAVA_SDK_PACKAGE` with the name of one of the packages listed in the next section */ implementation 'com.mapbox.mapboxsdk:DESIRED_JAVA_SDK_PACKAGE:4.8.0'